marionettejs/backbone.marionette/docs/template.md

 [Live example](https://jsfiddle.net/marionettejs/z4sd7ssh/)

-Marionette will look up the template above and render it for you when `MyView` gets rendered.
+Marionette compiles the template above using `_.template` and renders it for you when `MyView` gets rendered.

 ### Template Function